 I make goddesses and other figures and ceramics for family and friends, and on commission for individuals and organizations.
-The latest Okra Goddesses went to support the efforts of BREADA, the host organization for Baton Rouge farmers markets and the arts market.
-See more figures in the gallery below.
+The Pansy Goddesses above celebrate Spring 2024 and were shown in the 2024 Baton League Art League Exhibition.

 I like to make goddesses and other figures that have special significance for those who want them for themselves or for a gift.
 I made the African okra figures above after a guide at the Whitney Plantation in Louisiana told the story of Ghanaian women who hid okra seeds in the braids of their hair when they feared capture.
 When they arrived in America, they were able to grow food that was familiar to them so that they could feed their children.